tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 __Wait, what with the different Application IDs and Application Display Names? (in green)__

 Good catch!
-In fact, TeamsFiltration does not always use the same APIs in this enum method, and rotate between several (hardcoded) APIs, but more specifically it enforces specific Application IDs which correspond to specific Microsoft applications in any Azure AD tenant. <br />
+In fact, TeamFiltration does not always use the same APIs in this enum method, and rotate between several (hardcoded) APIs, but more specifically it enforces specific Application IDs which correspond to specific Microsoft applications in any Azure AD tenant. <br />
 The full list of applications and application IDs of Microsoft first-party applications can be found hbere: https://learn.microsoft.com/en-us/troubleshoot/azure/active-directory/verify-first-party-apps-sign-in#application-ids-of-commonly-used-microsoft-applications.

 **APIs used (at time of writing):**